pfheatwole/thesis/source/canopy_geometry.rst

 Chord Surface
 =============

-The chord surface is a conceptual curved surface produced by all the airfoil chord lines.
-A wing geometry can be defined by a *chord surface* and an *airfoil distribution*.
+The chord surface is a conceptual curved plane produced by all the airfoil chord lines.

 ..
 TODO:: define the *section index*